 THE NATIONAL ENDOWMENT FOR THE ARTS BESTOWS UPON DIANNE THE HIGHEST HONOR FOR JAZZ IN THE U.S.

 The National Endowment for the Arts (NEA) Jazz Masters award is widely described as United States’ highest honor for jazz.
-The 2018 recipients of the prize are Reeves, pianist Joanne Brackeen, guitarist Pat Metheny and producer Todd Barkan.
-The new class will be inducted in a tribute concert and ceremony at the Kennedy Center on April 16, 2018.
-Each inductee will deliver remarks but not perform, leaving that task to colleagues and peers.
-At the 2017 induction celebration, Reeves performed as she paid tribute to her friend Dee Dee Bridgewater.
+In addition to Dianne, the 2018 Jazz Masters are pianist Joanne Brackeen, guitarist Pat Metheny and producer Todd Barkan.
+The new class was inducted in a tribute concert and ceremony at the Kennedy Center on April 16, 2018.
+Each inductee delivered remarks but did not perform — that task was left to colleagues and peers.
+Dianne performed at the 2017 induction celebration, as she paid tribute to her friend Dee Dee Bridgewater.

-On May 22nd, renowned jazz vocalist, Dianne Reeves, was recognized by the Juilliard School with an Honorary Doctor of Fine Arts for her “breathtaking virtuosity, improvisational prowess, and unique jazz and R&B style.”
-She received her award at their 110th Commencement Ceremony in Lincoln Center, along with Suzanne Farrell, Nicholas Hytner, Murray Perahia, and Peter Sellars.
+Dianne was recognized by The Juilliard School with an Honorary Doctor of Fine Arts for her “breathtaking virtuosity, improvisational prowess, and unique jazz and R&B style.”
+She received the award at Julliard’s 110th Commencement Ceremony in Lincoln Center, along with Suzanne Farrell, Nicholas Hytner, Murray Perahia, and Peter Sellars.